Harold Washington

-Harold Lee Washington (April 15, 1922 – November 25, 1987) was an American lawyer and politician who was the 51st Mayor of Chicago.
-Washington became the first African American to be elected as the city's mayor in April 1983.
-He served as mayor from April 29, 1983 until his death on November 25, 1987.
+Harold Lee Washington (April 15, 1922 – November 25, 1987) was an American lawyer and politician who was the 51st mayor of Chicago.
+In April 1983, Washington became the first African American to be elected as the city's mayor at the age of 60.
+He served as mayor from April 29, 1983, until his untimely death in 1987.
 Born in Chicago and raised in the Bronzeville neighborhood, Washington became involved in local 3rd Ward politics under Chicago Alderman and future Congressman Ralph Metcalfe after graduating from Roosevelt University and Northwestern University School of Law.
 Washington was a member of the U.S. House of Representatives from 1981 to 1983, representing Illinois's first district.
-Washington had previously served in the Illinois State Senate and the Illinois House of Representatives from 1965 until 1976.
+Washington had previously served in the Illinois House of Representatives from 1965 to 1976 and the Illinois State Senate from 1977 to 1980.
+A 1994 survey of experts on Chicago politics assessed Washington the third-best mayor in the city's history (up to that time).

 Biography

 Ancestry

 The earliest known ancestor of Harold Lee Washington, Isam/Isham Washington, was born a slave in 1832 in North Carolina.
 In 1864, he enlisted in the 8th United States Colored Heavy Artillery, Company L, in Paducah, Kentucky.
-Following his discharge in 1866, he began farming with his wife Rebecca Neal in Ballard County, Kentucky.
+Following his discharge in 1866, he began farming with his wife, Rebecca Neal, in Ballard County, Kentucky.
 Among their six children was Isam/Isom McDaniel (Mack) Washington, who was born in 1875.
-In 1896, Mack Washington had married Arbella Weeks of Massac County, who had been born in Mississippi in 1878.
-In 1897, their first son, Roy L. Washington, father of Mayor Washington was born in Ballard County, Kentucky.
+In 1896, Mack Washington married Arbella Weeks of Massac County, who had been born in Mississippi in 1878.
+In 1897, their first son, Roy L. Washington, father of Harold Washington, was born in Ballard County, Kentucky.
 In 1903, shortly after both families moved to Massac County, Illinois, the elder Washington died.
 After farming for a time, Mack Washington became a minister in the African Methodist Episcopal (A.M.E.)
 Church, serving numerous churches in Illinois until the death of his wife in 1952.
 Reverend I.M.D.
 Washington died in 1953.